Kosala kingdom: Era of Treta Yuga

 The Indian epic Ramayana is the window to this era.

-Kosala Proper and Dakshina (Southern) Kosala
+Kosala proper and Dakshina (southern) Kosala

 During the period of the forefathers of Raghava Rama, there was only one Kosala kingdom.
-It had its capital at Ayodhya, identified as the Ayodhya town near Faizabad in Uttar Pradesh state of India.
+It had its capital at Ayodhya, identified as the Ayodhya town in Ayodhya in Uttar Pradesh state of India.
 During the reign of Dasharatha, the father of Rama, Dakshina Kosala came into prominence.
 It was situated in the Madhya Pradesh state of India.
 Dasharatha married his eldest wife Kausalya from this kingdom.

-Kosala Proper splits into two
+Kosala proper splits into two

 Raghava Rama's son's Lava and Kusa, inherited each half of the Kosala kingdom, with Ayodhya as its capital.
 Thus, this Kosala split into two parts; one ruled by Lava, with capital at Shravasti, to the north of Ayodhya and the other by Kusa at Kusavati, believed to be towards the east of Ayodhya.